 Each module of the course consists of PowerPoint slides accompanied by associated reference materials organized in such a way that anybody interested in the topic could learn about it and anybody having the knowledge on the topics being covered could give it to students.

-The syllabus, facilitator’s guide, slides, and associated materials are freely available for download from here as they become available.
+The syllabus, facilitator’s guide, slides, and associated materials are freely available for download from this webpage.
 (Please just make sure to acknowledge the source of this material in case you are using it.
-Thank you!):
+Thank you!)

 Course: | |||||